Dick Gaughan

-Richard Peter Gaughan (born 17 May 1948) is a Scottish musician, singer and songwriter, particularly of folk and social protest songs.
-He is regarded as one of Scotland's leading singer-songwriters.
+Richard Peter Gaughan (born 17 May 1948) is a Scottish singer-songwriter known for his social protest songs and contributions to Scotland's folk music tradition.
+He is regarded as one of the country's leading singer-songwriters.

 Early years

 Gaughan was born in Glasgow's Royal Maternity Hospital while his father was working in Glasgow as an engine driver.
 He spent the first year-and-a-half of his life in Rutherglen, South Lanarkshire, after which the whole family moved to Leith, a port on the outskirts of Edinburgh.

 The eldest of three children, Gaughan grew up surrounded by the music of both Scotland and Ireland.
 His mother, a Highland Scot from Lochaber who spoke Gaelic, had as a child won a silver medal for singing at a Gaelic Mòd.
 His father, a native of Leith, played guitar.
 His Irish-born paternal grandfather (a native of Erris, County Mayo) played the fiddle and his paternal grandmother, a Glaswegian born to Irish parents, played button accordion and sang.
 The family experienced considerable poverty, but the area they lived in possessed a strong community spirit and many of Gaughan's songs celebrate his working-class roots.
 In his teens Gaughan served an apprenticeship at a local paper mill, but had wanted to be a musician since he first started playing guitar at the age of seven.
 He got involved with the local folk music scene and, with two others, started a club called the Edinburgh Folk Centre.
 He turned professional in early 1970 and moved to London.